sympatovit/condenser/readme.md

 ### Running condenser ###

 When run without any parameters, condenser will install (or, if already installed, update/validate) all of the servers configured in `servers.json`.

+On first run, [steamcmd](https://developer.valvesoftware.com/wiki/SteamCMD) will trigger an e-mail to your Steam account.
+You will be prompted to enter the [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519) code contained in that e-mail

 When run with the `-launch` switch, condenser will instead launch all of the servers configured in `servers.json`.